 Srividya Ramasubramanian is a trained Indian classical vocal musician.
 She has been an active part of the Indian music community in both Pennsylvania and Texas.
-She has co-founded the Brazos Valley Shanti Choir, a choir for building community through the message of peace and interconnectedness, in 2019, which meets on the weekends at her home.
+She is co-founder of the Brazos Valley Shanti Choir, a community choir for peace and interconnectedness, that meets at her home.
 She was an active member of the Raaga Indian music group in State College from 1999-2004.
-She founded a Raaga music group in College Station in 2005, which brings together local Indian musicians and artists, meeting every weekend till about 2013.
-She hosts several music gatherings, chamber music concerts, and visiting artistes at her home.
-She has hosted the annual Tyagaraja Aradhana music festival in College Station over many years, with visiting musicians from all over Texas.
-She has participated as singer and publicity coordinator for a multi-media production called "Shanti: A Journey for Peace" in collaboration with the Houston U.N.
-International Choir.
-She has given a concert in State College to raise funds for earthquake relief through the Association for India's Development.
+In Texas, she founded the Raaga group (2005-2013) and hosts visiting artistes and the annual Tyagaraja Aradhana music festival at her home in College Station.
+She has participated as singer and media coordinator for the multi-media "Shanti: A Journey for Peace" production in collaboration with the Houston U.N.
+International Choir and the AID fundraiser concert in Penn State.

-Srivi has written over 100 poems, including three collected works, on topics such as gender inequalities, race relations, academic life, bicultural life as an Indian-American, contemplation, spirituality, love, relationships, nature connectedness, and environmental justice.
+Srivi has written 150+ poems on topics such as gender inequalities, race relations, academic life, bicultural life as an Indian-American, contemplation, spirituality, love, relationships, nature connectedness, and environmental justice.

 Srivi enjoys expressing herself through the visual arts through paintings, rangolis (art made on the floor), and jewelry-making.
 She has worked on collaborative public art works, especially through rangoli floor art in both Pennsylvania and Texas.